byzyworks/asymmetry/README.md

 out/2c26e7def7f5d1764ac89e13e6745c5335242b852e789e3d39cfeb972e48be3a <- in/b/2.txt
 ```

-The encryption process is made up of three parts:
+The encryption process is made up of these several parts:

 1. A constant 8-byte filetype signature is appended at the start of the encrypted file to notify the file was encrypted using this process.